 - SANS training (401 + 501) shows commitment to learning

-- This company reached out to YOU via recruiter (inbound interest!)
+- Manitoba Hydro reached out to YOU via recruiter (inbound interest!)

 Then Bob laid out a detailed 4-phase plan: